-The Services for Students with DisabilitiesThe Services for Students with Disabilities (SSD) Office provides services and accommodations for students who have a documented disability.
-The SSD Office coordinates support services for all students who self-identify and provide verification of their disability while attending Columbia.
+Services for Students with DisabilitiesThe Services for Students with Disabilities (SSD) Office coordinates support services and accommodations for students with a disability who self-identify and provide verification of their disability while attending Columbia.
 Disabilities include physical, psychological, and learning disabilities, and may be permanent or temporary.

 Grievance Procedure for Students with Disabilities

 A student with a disability has the option of pursuing either an informal complaint or a formal grievance.
 If a student opts to pursue an informal complaint, he or she may later pursue a formal grievance if not satisfied with the resolution of the informal process.
 A student who is uncertain about filing a formal grievance may consult informally with the SSD Office, or Columbia’s current 504 Coordinator.

-Associate Vice President and Dean of Students
+Dean of Students

-623 S. Wabash Ave., Room 301
+623 S. Wabash Ave. | Room 303 (312) 369-8595